lennihein/cpu-emulator/doc/04_backend.md

 - *Register* operands specify a register the instruction should operate on.
 They are introduced by an `r` followed by the decimal register number.

 - *Immediate* operands specify a 16-bit immediate value used by the instruction.
-They take on the usual decimal or hexadecimal form for integer literals, optionally prefixed by a sign.
+They take on the usual decimal (without prefix) or hexadecimal (prefixed with `0x`) forms for integer literals.
+Immediate values can optionally be prefixed by a sign, in which case they take the value of the corresponding two's complement signed integer.

 - *Label* operands specify the destination of a branch instruction.
 The label referenced has to be defined somewhere in the assembly file, using the label name followed by a colon.